dials/dials/CONTRIBUTING.md

   you don't have to worry about laying things out neatly, because black will take care of the formatting.
 You should try to commit code formatted with black (the pre-commit hook will help do this for you), but if for some reason you can't, the whole codebase is auto-cleaned once a week.
-Most IDE's and editors have support for running formatters like black frequently or automatically.
+Most IDEs and editors have support for running formatters like black frequently or automatically.
 - **Avoid introducing new pre-commit flake8 warnings** - if you feel that it's